rayglover-ibm/cuda-bindings/docs/blog-article-pt2.md

     }
     ```

     The CPU implementation (above) is trivially simple.
-Note that we're using the `template <>` syntax to denote an [explicit specialization](http://en.cppreference.com/w/cpp/language/template_specialization) of our `add::op` template, in this case for `compute_mode::CPU`.
+Note we're using the `template <>` syntax to denote an [explicit specialization](http://en.cppreference.com/w/cpp/language/template_specialization) of our `add::op` template, in this case for `compute_mode::CPU`.

 - ### CUDA

     The CUDA implementation is more substantial.
-For such a trivial operation like `int add(int, int)` it's highly unlikely that a GPU implementation would be even half as fast as the CPU implementation because of various unavoidable overheads.
-None the less we can introduce the basic (but fundamental) parts of the CUDA workflow: memory management and kernel launching:
+For such a trivial operation like `int add(int, int)`, it's highly unlikely that a GPU implementation would be even half as fast as the CPU implementation because of various unavoidable overheads.
+None the less we can introduce the basic (but fundamental) parts of the CUDA workflow here: memory management and kernel launching:

     ```c++
     namespace